iOS 18 likely to have AI features, iPhone 16 may not get major advancements

 Note that none of these things are confirmed by Apple yet.
 That said, do take the information with a pinch of salt.
 If the information is to be believed, we will at least get some major software changes next year.
 Now it remains to be seen if Apple will keep these rumored AI features restricted to the next iPhones or also roll them out to some of the existing models.

 For the unversed, Google’s Pixel 8 series is packed with AI features.
 Google is so confident in its AI tech that it directly compared some AI features with the latest iPhone.
-For instance, Google’s Video Boost feature, which will arrive to Pixel 8 Pro users in December, is said to offer better end results for video than the iPhone 15 Pro Max.Get latest Tech and Auto news from Techlusive on our WhatsApp Channel, Facebook, X (Twitter), Instagram and YouTube.
+For instance, Google’s Video Boost feature, which will arrive on the Pixel 8 Pro in December, is said to offer better end results for video than the final footage of the iPhone 15 Pro Max.Get latest Tech and Auto news from Techlusive on our WhatsApp Channel, Facebook, X (Twitter), Instagram and YouTube.

 Author Name | Pranav Sawant